-The Manager is eligible to earn a performance fee based on net income and net realized capital gains earned by KPEF which are distributed to holders of Class E Units and Class G Units in that year.
-The performance fee will be equal to that amount which results in the Manager receiving 10% of the sum of the total amount paid as cash distributions plus the total amount paid as the performance fee in respect of the Class E Units and the Class G Units.
+The Manager is eligible to earn a performance fee based on net income and net realized capital gains earned by KPEF which are distributed to holders of Class E Units, Class G Units, Class U Units and Class C Units.
+The performance fee will be equal to that amount which results in the Manager receiving 10% of the sum of the total amount payable as cash distributions.